budarin/statoscope-for-workbox/README.md

 # statoscope-for-workbox

-Use Statoscope for Workbox webpack plugin
+Using Statoscope for Workbox webpack plugin

+Demo project for resolving problem with report generation.